History of Mali in Timeline

 In 1992, Alpha Oumar Konaré won Mali's first democratic, multi-party presidential election.

-Mali joined the World Trade Organization on 31 May 1995.
+Mali implemented an economic adjustment programme that increased social and economic conditions, and led to Mali joining the World Trade Organization on 31 May 1995.

-During 1988 to 1996, Mali's government largely reformed public enterprises, resulting in sixteen enterprises being privatized, 12 partially privatized, and 20 liquidated.
+During 1988 to 1996, Mali's government largely reformed public enterprises.
+Since the agreement, sixteen enterprises were privatized, 12 partially privatized, and 20 liquidated.

 In 1997, Alpha Oumar Konaré was re-elected for a second term as president of Mali.

-Since 1999, the emergence of gold as Mali's leading export product has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.
+The emergence of gold as Mali's leading export product since 1999 has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.

-In 2000, it was estimated that 62–65% of the population in Mali had access to safe drinking water, and only 69% had access to sanitation services of some kind.
+In 2000, it was estimated that 62–65% of the population in Mali had access to safe drinking water.

 2001: Government Expenditures on Health